aditiagarwal16/aditi.intern-fb/git_understanding.md

 It was very detailed — it even shows old commits and authors line by line.
 It’s like a forensic tool for code history.

+Reflection: Creating & Reviewing Pull Requests

+# Why are PRs important in a team workflow?
+Pull Requests are essential because they allow developers to review code before it is merged into the main branch.
+This prevents bugs, improves code quality, and ensures that multiple people agree on the changes.
+PRs also act as documentation for why a change happened.

+# What makes a well-structured PR?
+A good PR has a clear title, a detailed description, and a logical list of changes.
+It should be small, focused on one task, and easy to understand.
+Including screenshots, testing notes, and linking related issues helps reviewers understand the context quickly.

+# What did you learn from reviewing an open-source PR?
+Reviewing a React open-source PR showed how professional teams collaborate.
+The discussions were highly detailed—reviewers asked for exact changes, improvements, and explanations.
+I learned that even small changes go through strict review standards, and communication is respectful, precise, and technical.
+This shows how important review culture is in large-scale projects.